krishanu-2001/krishanu-2001/README.md

 I have had a long journey in web development and currently one can find me exploring tools to make work more efficient,
 While on breaks I like to write css and javascript functionalities from scratch (Hobby)
 I love to write blogs or humble services whenever I learn new things.
 What's better than sharing your knowledge!
-Moreover I am a regular competitive programmer on codeforces.
+Moreover I am a regular competitive programmer.
 Here’s my portfolio below:
 https://krishanu-2001.github.io